ppy/osu-wiki/wiki/People/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

 Applications are conducted via the [BN website](https://bn.mappersguild.com/bnapps).

-Applicants are required to meet a minimum [kudosu](/wiki/Modding/Kudosu) threshold, and submit three [beatmaps](/wiki/Beatmap) they have recently [modded](/wiki/Modding), alongside answering certain question regarding them.
+Applicants are required to meet a minimum [kudosu](/wiki/Modding/Kudosu) threshold, and submit three [beatmaps](/wiki/Beatmap) they have recently [modded](/wiki/Modding), alongside answering certain questions regarding them.
 A message from the NAT will be sent once a verdict has been decided.
 More information on applying can be found [on the website](https://bn.mappersguild.com/bnapps).

 ## Basic criteria